-Cricut Infusible Ink is basically an ink transfer product.
+Cricut Infusible Ink is basically a sublimation ink transfer product.
 The transfer sheets are made of a dry ink product, and when high heat is applied, the ink is actually transferred into (not onto) the base material.
 Basically you are dyeing the base material, vs. putting a material on top of the base material (like with iron on vinyl).

 What are Cricut Infusible Ink Transfers?

-The tranfers are available in:
+The transfers are available in:

 - Solid: 2 pack of 12″ x 12″ sheets for $12.99